 Following commencement of employment, each staff member receives six months of dedicated in-house, role-specific training assisting them to confidently complete their probationary period.
-Staff then have the opportunity to enrol with the Care in Mind Academy, which offers a range of NVQ programmes in collaboration with Plato Training, to equip our staff for their roles and helping them in their careers and personal development.
+Staff then have the opportunity to enrol with the Care in Mind Academy, which offers a range of NVQ programmes in collaboration with The Growth Company, to equip our staff for their roles and helping them in their careers and personal development.

 We have a monthly CPD meeting for our clinical staff when members of the team present recent research or feedback from conferences and meetings that they have attended.
 Staff attend relevant external professional conferences and meetings to meet their own learning and development needs as well as to increase the range of skills and knowledge in the organisation.

 In addition to staff training, the young people in our care are also offered training, for example in interview techniques so that they can actively assist in our recruitment processes.
 We also have a skill-based AQA programme whereby they can achieve unit awards in independent skills to support further education or employment in the future.